lena-basheer/lena-basheer/README.md

 📊 Aspiring Data Analyst passionate about uncovering insights from data

-🐍 Skilled in Python, SQL, Power BI, Excel, Pandas, and NumPy
+🐍 Skilled in Python, SQL, Power BI, Excel, Pandas

 📈 Interested in Data Analytics, Business Intelligence, and Visualization